Castle Story 5

 The photo above shows a series of toilets (or garderobes) built into the town wall of Conwy, Wales.
 The town walls surround the town and connect it to the castle.
 These garderobes weren't for anyone, though.
 They were built especially for those who oversaw the castle and King Edward I's castle-building program in Wales.
 This is the only medieval town wall still in existence where so many garderobes can still be seen.

-One of the most interesting castles with toilets is tiny Orford Castle in the eastern part of England (it's near Ipswich).
+One of the most interesting castles with toilets is tiny Orford Castle in the eastern part of England (near Ipswich).
 What makes the castle fascinating are the toilets, which were fairly numerous for the time period.
-Particularly unusual are (1) the double toilets (in one room) to be found on the first floor and the urinal (all on the entrance level).
-Shown above, the urinal is a rarity in many castles; urinals were usually just a small hole in the floor.
-Here, a rather elaborate and roomy urinal was built for the constable (the person in charge) of the castle.
+Particularly unusual are (1) the double toilets (in one room) to be found on the first floor and the urinal (on the entrance level).
+Shown above (the triangular opening), the urinal was built for the constable (the person in charge) of the castle.
+Sincer castle urinals were usually just a small hole in the floor, Orford's is a rare and rather elaborate feature.

 Equally interesting is the sewer system, shown above.
 The discharge from the toilets emptied out at the rear of the keep through a series of four rather large chutes.
 By concentrating the waste in one area, perhaps the castle designer was hoping to confine the stench to one place, too.